 The Freedom of Information Act 2000 gives individuals the right to access official information from public bodies.
 Under the Act, any person has a legal right to ask for access to information held by the school.
 They are entitled to be told whether the school holds the information, and to receive a copy, subject to certain exemptions.
 While the Act assumes openness, it recognises that certain information is sensitive.
 There are exemptions to protect this information.
-Full details on how requests can be made are set out in section 1 of this policy.

 Public Authorities should be clear and proactive about the information they will make public.
-For this reason, a publication scheme is available and can be found at section 2 of this policy.
+For this reason, a publication scheme is available, please request this from the Sipho Mabaso, School Business Manager.